3 cloud print management terms you’re about to hear a lot!

 This sounds like every interaction you’ve had with an in-law ever, but I promise it’s actually a legit security term.
 It’s also where all of these cloud print management terms intersect.

-PaperCut’s cloud-native Edge Mesh technology, designed with shift-left principles, forms a zero-trust network.
+PaperCut’s cloud-native Edge Mesh technology, designed with shift-left principles, forms an “always verify” network.
 No component, person, or device is trusted by default from inside or outside the Edge Mesh.
 Authentication is required from everyone at all times when accessing resources on your network.

 This security method for the public cloud is different from the on-prem approach, which assumes if you’re on the network, you’re trusted with access.

-With a zero-trust network, your data is safe even if transiting over unencrypted WiFi i.e. you’re printing to your network from a remote location like a cafe.
+With an “always verify” network, your data is safe even if transiting over unencrypted WiFi i.e. you’re printing to your network from a remote location like a cafe.

 The backbone of PaperCut’s cloud-native platform

-Edge Mesh, Shift Left, and Zero Trust form the core architecture of PaperCut’s cloud-native print management solutions, PaperCut Hive and PaperCut Pocket.
+Edge Mesh, shift-left, and “always verify” form the core architecture of PaperCut’s cloud-native print management solutions, PaperCut Hive and PaperCut Pocket.

-Following Shift Left security principles, PaperCut’s Edge Mesh technology has a Zero Trust network baked in before the first line of code was written.
+Following shift-left security principles, PaperCut’s Edge Mesh technology has an “always verify” network baked in before the first line of code was written.